estebanmunchjones2019/plugin-based-architecture-article/Readme.md

 That's all about _plugin based architectures with Web Components_.
-There are even more complex use cases, but the aim of this article is to give you an overview if this architecture.
+There are even more complex use cases, but the aim of this article is to give you an overview of this architecture.
 You can keep exploring and add new features to your apps with new Web Components. **Happy coding and have fun!**